CumulusNetworks/docs/content/cumulus-netq-52/Whats-New/_index.md

 - Added `/v1/certificates` endpoints that let you use your own certificates instead of the ones that NetQ NVLink automatically generates.
 To use your own certificates, {{<link title="Install NetQ NVLink" text="install NetQ NVLink">}}, then {{<link title="Upload Custom Certificates" text="upload the certificates">}} using the API.
 - Added `/v1/validations/fw-versions` endpoint to validate that all switches within a domain have the same firmware version
 - Added ability {{<link title="Upgrade NVOS or Firmware" text="to upgrade firmware">}} using the `/v1/upgrade-switch` endpoint
-- Added several `/v1/kpis` endpoints that allow you to view health metrics {{<link title="Collect KPIs" text="view health metrics">}} for GPUs, switch nodes, compute nodes, partitions, and domains over time
+- Added several `/v1/kpis` endpoints that allow you to {{<link title="Collect KPIs" text="apply KPI filters">}} to view heath metrics for GPUs, switch nodes, compute nodes, partitions, and domains over a range of time
 - Added several parameters to the `/v1/gpus` endpoint that allow for filtering based on a device's UUID, chassis serial number, slot ID, tray index, or host ID
 - Added parameter that allows you to {{<link title="Manage Partitions" text="manage partitions">}} using a device's unique identifier (UUID) with the `/v1/partitions` endpoints
 - Added ability to adjust NMX-T polling frequency using the `/v1/settings` endpoint
+- Added recommendation to {{<link title="NVLink Bringup/#switch-profile-endpoints" text="change switch credentials">}} from their default values to dedicated usernames and passwords for each switch
 - Added support for NetQ NVLink on the NVIDIA Vera Rubin platform (beta)
 - Refer to the {{<link title="NetQ NVLink API Changelog">}} for a comprehensive list of changes
 - View the {{<exlink url="http://docs.nvidia.com/networking-ethernet-software/netq-nvlink-api-510/" text="REST API in Swagger">}}